Chapter 42

 “No, that you got there ain't pepper,”stated Armand with a momentary cackle, which got us all laughing heavily again.

-As I took a nice mouthful of eggs (delicately intermingled with cigarette ashes) john utters, “And my old man can tell the difference between a Lucky Strike and a Chesterfield ash, right dad?”
+As I took a nice mouthful of eggs (delicately intermingled with cigarette ashes) John utters, “And my old man can tell the difference between a Lucky Strike and a Chesterfield ash, right dad?”

 “That's right Johnny, the Chesterfield ash is more smokey!”